ashiklom/isofit/examples/py-hypertrace/README.md

 ## Lightning introduction

+First, make sure you have Isofit installed.
+In addition, you will need to have a working compiled version of the LibRadtran atmospheric radiative transfer model (see Installation section below).

 To run the workflow, from the command line, run: `python workflow.py <configfile>` (e.g. `python workflow.py config.json`).

 ## Configuration file